vwbusguy/qbsh/README.md

 This is an attempt at making a command line shell with [QB64](https://www.qb64.org).
 Unhandled commands are offloaded to the native shell (bash, etc.).
 This is a very early project, so your mileage may vary and use this at your own risk!

+Try it with podman or docker:

+`podman run --pull=always --rm -it quay.io/vwbusguy/qbsh`

 # Compiling

 To compile this with qb64 (Windows users, use `qb64.exe`):